Author: taorsi

 The ‘Long’ Hike

 The hike itself is just over 5 miles long, but the elevation gain is significant (about 1800 ft), which makes this a difficult hike.
-We will hike up the East trail, which will give us good views to the South as we near the top, and then we’ll return by the West trail, which provides good views of Port Orford as we descend.
+Usually we would hike up the East trail, which would give us good views to the South as we near the top, but the trail is currently blocked by fallen trees, so we’ll go up and back on the west trail, which gives good views of Port Orford.
+It’s still a great hike, even without the east trail.
+Also, if the trees are cleared by the time of our hike, we may be able to add that.

 ‘Short’ (Easier) Hike